enthought/envisage/docs/source/envisage_core_documentation/workbench.rst

 Workbench
 =========

-The workbench plugin, found in the envisage.ui.workbench_ package, provides a style of user interface that is often (but not exclusively) found in integrated development environments (IDEs).
+The workbench plugin, found in the :mod:`envisage.ui.workbench.api` package, provides a style of user interface that is often (but not exclusively) found in integrated development environments (IDEs).
 Note that this does not mean that all of your user interfaces must fit this pattern -- just that if they do, then